willemhelf/time_to_log_off/README.md

 3) Clone this repo into whatever folder you want – you won't need to run this from the terminal so it doesn't really matter which.
 4) Place your API and client keys in a ```config.py``` file, making sure to name the variables the same as the ones in the ```tweet_poster.py``` file.
 I <em>highly</em> recommend adding the config file to a ```.gitignore``` file, as this contains private information about the Twitter account you'll be posting from.
 5) In the ```update_status``` function write out whatever tweet you want.
-6) Run the code straight from your text editor and check if the tweet posted.
+6) Run the code straight from your text editor or terminal and check if the tweet posted.
 Yay :)